k8snetworkplumbingwg/sriov-cni/README.md

 Go 1.5 users will need to set `GO15VENDOREXPERIMENT=1` to get vendored dependencies.
 This flag is set by default in 1.6.

+To build the plugin binary:

 ```
 # make
 ```

 Upon successful build the plugin binary will be available in `build/sriov`.

 ## Enable SR-IOV
 ### Intel cards